 During the follow me phase, we control the robot's head to always be looking in the direction of the target's last known position.
-Using the target's position as a goal position, we use Dijkstra's algorithm to create the path to the target taking into account the obstacles registered on the costmap by the LIDAR and the RGB-D camera.
-The velocity commands are computed by the local_planner.
+Using this position as target position and depending on the situation, we use either:

+- Dijkstra's algorithm to create the path to the target by taking into account the obstacles recorded on the cost map by the LIDAR and the RGB-D camera.
+The velocity commands are calculated by the local planner. - the robot local servoing of the robot allowing it to evolve in a more restricted environment.